How to Get and Keep a Good Man

 with this is to acknowledge it.
 Don't act like you don't know

-that it exists; virtually every man sees right through that.
+virtually every real man sees right through that.
 What

 he's really saying is that he wants to see some fairness.
 Employ